oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 Gets the transaction hashes of transactions that contain the given values in their transaction fields.

-To find value transactions, you must use the `addresses`, `approvees`, or `bundles` parameters.
+To find only value transactions, you must use the `addresses` parameter.

-To find zero-value transaction, you must use the `hints` parameter.
+To find only zero-value transaction, you must use the `hints` parameter.

 :::info:
 You can search for either `hints.address` or `hints.tag`, but not both at the same time.